EMCL-Research-ITSecLab/ctf-watcher/README.md

 ### Performance

-1) Live surveillanc of the Wazuh Manager System resources
+1) Live surveillance of the Wazuh Manager System resources

 ### Users

-1) Number of current active users as well as an active user timeline
+1) Number of current active users, as well as an active user timeline
 2) All currently active users and from where they are connected
 3) All commands executed by users.
 Filterable by user.
 Sudo commands are highlighted.

 ### SSH
-1) A life graph tracking the number of successful and unsuccessful  ssh requests
+1) A life graph tracking the number of successful and unsuccessful SSH requests

 ### Firewall
 1) A list of all active UFW Rules
-2) A List of blocked UFW Events
+2) A List of Blocked UFW Events

 ### Network Flow
 1) A list of heiDPId flow events.
 Traffic outside is highlighted.